Gabriela Hug: Career and research

 Following her graduate training, Hug moved to Canada in 2008 where she worked within the Special Studies Group at Hydro One in Toronto, Ontario.
 She worked for one year as an Assistant Network Management Engineer.
 In 2009, Hug joined the faculty at Carnegie Mellon University in Pittsburgh, Pennsylvania as an assistant professor of Electrical and Computer Engineering as well as Affiliated Engineering Professor in Engineering and Public Policy.
 She also became the co-director of the Electric Energy Systems Group (EESG) at Carnegie Mellon, as well as the leader of the thrust area on Transmission and Distribution Management in the SRC Smart Grid Research Center.
 At Carnegie Mellon, Hug worked on exploring optimal operation of electrical energy systems in order to explore the best way to distribute energy generation, and store energy within an energy system.
 Distributed energy generation and storage capacity will enable integration of renewable energy sources and lead to more sustainable, efficient, and flexible energy systems.
 As such, Hug worked to develop flexible algorithms such that storage devices can be efficiently regulated between storage modes and usage modes.

 Since 2015 she has been an associate professor and Principal Investigator of the Power Systems Laboratory at ETH Zürich.
 Hug also continues to be a Collaborating Professor at Carnegie Mellon in Electrical and Computer Engineering as well as in Engineering and Public Policy.
 She is also a member of the Carnegie Mellon Electricity Industry Center.
+Since February 2026, she is the head of the Department of Information Technology and Electrical Engineering.